MJKWoolnough/textmagic/README.md

 }
 ```

-TextMagic contains the data necessary for performing API requests
+TextMagic contains the data necessary for performing API requests.

 #### func  New

 ```go
 func New(username, password string) TextMagic
 ```
-New constructs a new TextMagic session
+New constructs a new TextMagic session.

 #### func (TextMagic) Account

 ```go
 func (t TextMagic) Account() (float32, error)
 ```
-Account returns the balance of the given TextMagic account
+Account returns the balance of the given TextMagic account.

 #### func (TextMagic) CheckNumber

 ```go
 func (t TextMagic) CheckNumber(numbers []string) (map[string]Number, error)
 ```
-CheckNumber is used to get the cost and country for the given phone numbers
+CheckNumber is used to get the cost and country for the given phone numbers.

 #### func (TextMagic) DeleteReply

 ```go
 func (t TextMagic) DeleteReply(ids []string) ([]string, error)
 ```
-DeleteReply will simple delete message replies with the given ids
+DeleteReply will simple delete message replies with the given ids.

 #### func (TextMagic) MessageStatus

 ```go
 func (t TextMagic) MessageStatus(ids []string) (map[string]Status, error)
 ```
-MessageStatus gathers information about the messages with the given ids
+MessageStatus gathers information about the messages with the given ids.

 #### func (TextMagic) Receive

 ```go
 func (t TextMagic) Receive(lastRetrieved uint64) (uint64, []Message, error)
 ```
-Receive will retrieve the number of unread messages and the 100 latest replies
+Receive will retrieve the number of unread messages and the 100 latest replies.

 #### func (TextMagic) Send